tsairinius/form-wizard/README.md

 # Form Wizard Demo

 ## Introduction
-This project showcases a couple React components I worked on for a separate project.
+This project showcases a couple React components I worked on for a different project.
 These components include a form wizard and a user availability table.

 To demo these components, I have put together a two-step wizard: the first step a signup form and the other the user availability table.